stan-dev/stanc3/README.markdown

 ./ocamlformat-stan.sh
 `

+Run `./stan.native` on individual .stan file to compile it.
+Use `-?` to get command line options for debugging.

 ## Done, so far
 - A lexer
 - A LR(1) parser (without any shift/reduce conflicts), constructing an AST